lkashur/SBNDFieldDistortion/README.md

 ```

 #### Setup
-The following command sets up relevant products, creates a valid proxy, and compiles all relevant
+The following command sets up relevant products, creates a valid proxy, and compiles the C++ code in this folder.
 ```
 source setup.sh
 ```